What every Google marketing setup actually needs

 That's it.
 Your site is now sending page views to GA4 through GTM.
 No duplicate tracking, no developer involvement for future changes.

 Why GTM, not gtag.js GTM lets a non-developer add and change tracking.
 The future versions of "I need to track scroll depth on the pricing page" or "Meta needs the Pixel installed" or "we want to test a new lead form event" become 5-minute changes in a UI, not 2-week engineering tickets.
+When datafairy stages a Step-1 fix for you, it stages it here — and you click publish.

-Step 3 — Decide what counts as a conversion
+Decide what counts as a conversion

 For ecommerce